-If you’re painting over black paint and will be going with black again or a very dark color, then it’s possible it will work.
+If you’re painting over black paint and going with black again or a very dark color, it’s possible it will work.

 However, black is a very strong color that will bleed through and potentially change the color to be darker than what you want if the primer-combo isn’t doing an adequate job.

 Paint-primer combos are just thicker versions of paint, and they aren’t actually primers in most situations.

 So, the benefits you would have gotten from a good primer will be lost, even if you end up getting the color you want in the end.